GeoGenetics/aeGenomicsCourse2023/README.md

 # Social events

-Sunday October 1st, 17-19, Beer breaker with snacks at the Natural History Museum of Denmark.
+Sunday October 1st, 17-19, Ice breaker drinks and snacks at the Natural History Museum of Denmark.

 Friday October 6th, 19-21, Dinner at the Italian restaurant Cantina, Borgergade 2, cantinacph.dk.